opensearch-project/documentation-website/_observing-your-data/alerting/dashboards-alerting.md

 Introduced 2.9
 {: .label .label-purple }

-OpenSearch Dashboards provides a consolidated view for creating, managing, and taking action on alerts through the **Dashboards** application.
-This feature allows you to identify and resolve issues quickly by visualizing alerts and their associated data on dashboards.
+OpenSearch Dashboards offers a unified interface to efficiently create, manage, and respond to alerts within the **Dashboards** application.
+It enables rapid issue identification and resolution by visualizing alerts and related data on a centralized dashboard.

 ## Getting started